-The living organisms included in this kingdom are as follows: dinoflagellates, diatoms, euglenoids, slime moulds, and protozoans.
+The living organisms included in this kingdom are as follows: dinoflagellates, diatoms, euglenoids, slime molds, and protozoans.

 All the organisms included in this kingdom are unicellular and eukaryotic in nature.